ChristopherWilks/snaptron/README.md

 `-p 21587:1587` sets the internal port which Snaptron is hosted on (1587) to map to the external port on the host OS of 21857.

-You can change the 21587 to any avaiable port you choose, this is the port you will connect to Snaptron on, e.g.:
+You can change the 21587 to any available port you choose, this is the port you will connect to Snaptron on, e.g. to test:

 `curl http://localhost:21857/snaptron?regions:CD99`